arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 ### Next Steps

-Now that you have learned to implement the Modbus RTU between Opta™ devices using Arduino PLC IDE try adding additional Modbus RTU compatible devices and create a Modbus RTU communication network.
+Now that you have learned to implement the Modbus RTU between Opta™ devices using Arduino PLC IDE try adding additional Modbus RTU-compatible devices and creating a Modbus RTU communication network.

 Further, explore the possibilities by combining the Opta™ device's onboard features with the Modbus RTU communication network and deploy it as an enhancement solution for industrial management systems.